 - Distancing themselves from combative organizations.
 Shell, ExxonMobil, and BP have left the American Legislative Exchange Council over its position on climate change.
 In April of this year, Shell responded to investor pressure by publishing a review of its industry trade associations.
-As a result, Shell also announced it would leave the American Fuel & Petrochemical Manufacturers (AFPM) in 2020.
+As a result, Shell also announced it would leave the American Fuel & Petrochemical Manufacturers (AFPM) this year.

 - Willingness to talk about climate.
 Increasingly, international majors are talking about climate change conversantly and with regards to all their business operations.
 Climate is not your environmental team’s problem anymore.
 One succinct example can be found on Chevron’s website: We proactively consider climate change in our business decisions.

 It matters because:

 If your company doesn’t get into a fast-following mindset, your company will be the weak deer running behind the herd.
 While companies may be evolving just for the thrill of it, at our firm we track each of the changes identified above as an appropriate response to a relevant risk.
 You have some cover from the herd, but for how long?

 - Doubling down on combativeness around climate instead of assessing the real and growing social risks created by public concern and attention.